osmanatam/100-days-of-code/post-log.md

 Software engineering is no doubt a beneficial skill to add to my talent stack.
 And since I enjoy it and am good at learning it, why not lean into that skill?
 While I want to launch WishTender before Christmas, it's not the end of the world if I don't.

+Not only is it better for me, but I believe it's better for the health and longevity of WishTender and it's future customers if this app is built on a solid foundation.

 ### **Don't Fail Faster Than You Need to**

 People say fail fast.
 But WishTender is also a learning experience, so there's no need to go faster than necessary.

 If I pay someone 10k to build WishTender -_the cheapest real life figure I've come across_- and WishTender fails, what am I left with?
-A small learning experience about outsourcing that cost me $10k.
+A small learning experience about outsourcing that cost me $10k?

 There's such a thing as failing unnecessarily fast.
-If I build WishTender myself and it fails- I learned how to build an app and I'm in a much better position to pivot.
+If I build WishTender myself and it fails- I learned how to build an app and I'm in a much better position to pivot and ultimately serve my customers better.

 <hr>